engineersCode/EngComp/README.md

 * **Get a PDF version to print**: _Engineering Computations Module 2: Take off with stats._ figshare. https://doi.org/10.6084/m9.figshare.5673499.v1

 **[Module 3: Fly at change in systems](https://github.com/engineersCode/EngComp3_flyatchange)** — Tackling the dynamics of change with computational thinking.
-(Under development.)

 1) Catch things in motion
 2) Step to the future